Govcraft/acton-ern/README.md

   ## Overview

   The `acton-eid` crate provides a Rust-based implementation for handling Acton Resource Names (Arns), enabling the generation, parsing, and management of Arns within the Acton framework.
-This crate is designed to support cloud-native Acton-based solutions by offering robust, type-safe, and efficient Ein management capabilities.
+This crate is designed to support cloud-native Acton-based solutions by offering robust, type-safe, and efficient ERN (Entity Resource Name) management capabilities.
 The functionality includes constructing, parsing, validating, and manipulating Arns according to the specified hierarchical structure used within various services.

-  ## Acton Resource Name (Ein) System
+  ## Acton Resource Name (ERN (Entity Resource Name)) System

-  ### What is Ein?
+  ### What is ERN (Entity Resource Name)?

-  The Acton Resource Name (Ein) is a structured identifier used within the Acton framework to uniquely identify and manage hierarchical actors across different services and partitions.
+  The Acton Resource Name (ERN (Entity Resource Name)) is a structured identifier used within the Acton framework to uniquely identify and manage hierarchical actors across different services and partitions.
 Arns are designed to reflect the hierarchical relationships of actors within the system, facilitating effective management, security, and operational oversight.

-  ### Ein Structure
+  ### ERN (Entity Resource Name) Structure

-  An Ein is composed of several parts, each representing a specific aspect of the resource:
+  An ERN (Entity Resource Name) is composed of several parts, each representing a specific aspect of the resource:

   `eid:domain:category:account:root_id/path`

   #### Components

-  - **Ein**: Indicates that the string is an Acton Resource Name.
+  - **ERN (Entity Resource Name)**: Indicates that the string is an Acton Resource Name.
       - **partition**: Classifies the resource as internal or external (`acton-internal`, `acton-external`).
       - **service**: Specifies the service within Acton system that the actor belongs to.
       - **account-id**: Identifies the owner or account responsible for the actor.